This tutorial shows how to make a tomato Christmas tree. Three different trees using the same sized cage.

 5 strands of 100 lights … found here

 Note: I used 54 inch tall tomato cages.

 I use unlit garland because should the lights go out, it’s much more of a pain to get the lights to turn back on.
 If I used unlit garland and use strands of lights on top of the garland, I can easily remove the lights and add new ones.

 * The photo above doesn’t show the correct amounts, but I wanted to show the exact products I used for my tomato cage Christmas trees.

-Begin by snipping the tomato cages to make them into three different sizes.
-You’ll need to cut all three.
+Snip the tomato cages to make them into three different sizes.
+You need to cut all three.
 Here’s Brad making the middle size tree with heavy-duty pliers.